yuryfedotov/CAX-Mortgage-by-CrowdANALYTIX/README.md

 # CAX Mortgage by CrowdANALYTIX: Yury Fedotov
-**To see the code itself, please, open the notebook 'CAX_Notebook_Fedotov' in the repository!
-But I'd recommend you to read this file first**
+**To see the code itself, please, open the notebook 'CAX_Notebook_Fedotov' in the repository!**

+*Before reading the code for the first time, I strongly recommend you to read this README.
+It gives concise introduction to the objectives of this code, to the datasets used, and also my takeaways from participating in this ML competition.*

 ## Introduction ##
 CAX Mortgage by CrowdANALYTIX was my first ML competition (**May 2019**).
 Before participating in it, I had already studied 100+ hours of Python courses at DataCamp, created a Python-based model for valuation of M&A deals within my bachelor thesis, and created a minimum viable pipeline for the famous Titanic problem at Kaggle.